ERIC TRAUTMANN is a comic book writer, editor, and graphic designer.

 On November 30, 2011, Eric once again launched a major title for Dynamite Entertainment: a new Flash Gordon comic series developed with legendary artist Alex Ross and drawn by Daniel Indro.

 A long-awaited original graphic novel, Shooters, was released by DC/Vertigo on April 18, 2012.
 Written by Eric and frequent collaborator Brandon Jerwa, and illustrated by Eisner Award winner Steve Lieber (of Whiteout and Road to Perdition: Sanctuary fame), Shooters is a contemporary military drama following a soldier's exit from the Army and entry into the world of the private military contractor.
+The following April, Shooters won a PRISM award for its accurate portrayal of PTSD.

 At Emerald City Comicon 2013 in Seattle, WA, Trautmann and Jerwa launched their first creator-owner digital comic, Frost: Rogue State, published by Monkeybrain Comics via the ComiXology platform.
 Frost returns them to the genre of military fiction, this time an action-thriller.
+The series is currently on hiatus, but is planned to return in 2014.

 In addition to writing comics, Eric is a graphic designer and marketing consultant, through his Fedora Monkey Studio, which offers (among other services) logo and branding design, intellectual property development, and viral marketing (such as the infamous "Montoya Journal" to promote the DC Comics' series The Question: The Five Books of Blood).